SterileBack Togas & Hoods developed by StubMed

 Less leakage at the wrist-glove junction reducing the risk of surgical site contamination.

-Modular Toga Design
+Adaptable Toga Design

 Adaptable to numerous helmet designs from different manufacturers.